 Work/ volunteer on the road

-When you have more time during your trip, you can find some seasonal work and get more money for the next travels.
+When you have more time during your trip, you can find some seasonal work and get more money for your next travels.
 You can also volunteer and for a few hours of work per day get free board and accommodation.
-Through WWOOF you can find places that offer food and accommodation in exchange for the work on organic farms.
+Through WWOOF you can find places that offer food and accommodation in exchange for work on organic farms.

 House sit/pet sit